RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: RepoLaunch

 \subsection{Preparation Stage}

 \textbf{Utilities}.
-RepoLaunch begins with two key utilities: (1) a \textbf{base image}, which provides a minimal operating system environment with basic dependencies for a given programming language, and (2) \textbf{language-specific instructions}, which offer build and test guidance for common frameworks in that language.
+RepoLaunch begins with two key utilities: (1) a \textbf{base image}, which provides a minimal operating system environment with basic dependencies for a given programming language, and (2) \textbf{language-specific instructions}, which offer build and test guidance for common frameworks of that language.
 See Appendix~\ref{base_image} for base image list and the instructions.
-These utilities are central to RepoLaunch’s generalization capability.
-From experiments we found that the pre-built base images do not affect success rate of the agent, but only reduce trial steps and image size; however, the instructions do affect the success rate, as current LLMs lack sufficient knowledge of the diverse frameworks used across programming languages.
+These two utilities enable generalization of RepoLaunch across programming languages and platforms.
+Experiments show that the pre-built base images do not affect success rate of the agent, but only reduce trial steps and image size; however, the instructions do affect the success rate, as current LMs lack sufficient knowledge of the diverse frameworks for a language.

-\textbf{Preparation Agent.} The Preparation Agent scans the repository’s file tree to identify relevant configuration and instruction files.
-It reads their contents to determine what to retain for downstream stages.
-Based on this analysis, the agent selects an appropriate base image, launches a \textbf{container} from the image, and copies the repository into it.
-The base image name, relevant file contents, and language-specific instructions are then passed as prompts to the next stages.
+\textbf{Preparation Agent.} The Preparation Agent scans the repository’s file tree, read potential configuration and instruction files and retain relevant files for downstream stages.
+Based on the relevant files, the agent selects an appropriate base image, launches a \textbf{container} from the image, and copies the repository into it.
+The base image name, relevant file contents, and language-specific instructions are then passed as context to the next stages.